Whalepool/bitmex-wallet-parser/readme.md

 Please be sure to just use the [bitmex whalepool affiliate link - http://bitmex.whalepool.io](http://bitmex.whalepool.io) to support [whalepool](https://t.me/whalepoolbtc)

 # Instructions
+- Install `python-devel` package on your machine
-- Install pip requirements `sudo pip3.6 install -r requirements.pip`
+- Install pip requirements `sudo pip install -r requirements.pip`
 - Go to [https://www.bitmex.com/app/wallet](https://www.bitmex.com/app/wallet) and click the 'save as CSV' on the top right.  - This will download 'Wallet History - YYYY-MM-DD.csv' file.
 Put this file in the same location as the python script.
 - run `python3.6 bitmex-wallet-parser.py` and then view the folder once complete, a chart will be saved there.